HelenaGallego/salesforce-technical-assessment/README.md

-Solution proposed for CTL technical assignment:
+Solution proposed for the technical assignment:

 The solution contains:
 - The Game__c object